dhenryopen/FRC-2016/Development Tutorial for FRC - Part 1.md

 7. Install a USB video camera and test its operation using the [Video for Linux](http://www.linuxtv.org/) utilities and the [Cheese Webcam Booth](https://wiki.gnome.org/Apps/Cheese)

-8. Install the OpenCV sample applications, then compile and run the [facedetect](http://docs.opencv.org/master/d7/d8b/tutorial_py_face_detection.html#gsc.tab=0) example
+8. Install the OpenCV prerequisites and the OpenCV sample applications, then compile and run the [facedetect](http://docs.opencv.org/master/d7/d8b/tutorial_py_face_detection.html#gsc.tab=0) example

 ## Prerequisites